How to Choose The Right Bra For Every Type of Outfit

 We have changed a lot from the days of breast bands in Ancient Greece and dudous from the Ming and Qing dynasties in China, the golden body chains of the Hoxne hoard and the olden brassiere forms used during India’s Vijayanagara Empire.
 The metal shortage in WWI brought the corset’s lifestyle to an end, while the newer bras focused on fit, accentuating the form, and enhancing a woman’s assets, while WWII brings with it the torpedo bra and the bullet.
 The 1950s bring with them maternity bras, while the modern day favorite push-up bras are created in 1964 for a Canadian lingerie company called Canadadelle.
 It was in 1977 that the training or jogging bras come to be, while the 1983 brings about the bikini bras.
 In 2009, The Daily Mail found that the average woman owns 16 bras at any given time, while the most alluring bras today are the incredible million dollar Victoria’s Secret jewel encrusted versions that often are the only reason we will sit down to watch their shows.

 The Main Types of Bras

-With the average woman owning 16 bras though, which should you be wearing for which occasion with which outfit?
+With the average woman owning 16 bras, which should you be wearing for which occasion with which outfit?
 Surprisingly, most women don’t know.
 Well, we’re here to give you the 4-1-1.

 Don’t miss: How to Choose Wedding Lingerie